Wondermondo 🢖 Categories of wonders 🢖 Geological wonders 🢖 Volcanoes

 - Unusual shape.

 The deepest known volcano is located in Cayman Trough, Caribbean.
-These deep sea vents are located at the depth of some 5,000 m.
+These deep-sea vents are located at the depth of some 5,000 m.

 World’s biggest volcano – Tamu Massif under the waves of north-west Pacific – falls outside the scope of Wondermondo as its area exceeds 500 km² multiple times – it is some 311,000 km² large!

-The largest intact volcanic caldera is Ngorongoro Crater (Tanzania) – amazing structure with an area of 260 km² and surrounded by up to 610 m tall walls and steeps.
+The largest intact volcanic caldera is Ngorongoro Crater (Tanzania) – an amazing structure with an area of 260 km² and surrounded by up to 610 m tall walls and steeps.

 The largest lava lake was seen in Masaya Volcano (Nicaragua) in 1670 – it was approximately 1 km wide.

-- Erta Ale Volcano (Ethiopia);
+- Erta Ale (Ethiopia);

-- Masaya (Nicaragua) – intermittent, has been up to 1 km wide in 1670;
+- Masaya volcano (Nicaragua) – intermittent, has been up to 1 km wide in 1670;

 - Mount Erebus (Antarctica);